SiDisUniquE/PRODIGY_CS_01/README.md

 ### Overview
 The **Caesar Cipher Script** is a simple implementation of the classic Caesar cipher encryption and decryption technique.
 This script allows users to securely encode and decode messages by shifting the letters of the alphabet by a specified number of positions.
 It supports both encryption and decryption operations, making it a versatile tool for basic cryptography.

+This project is developed as part of my internship at Podigy Infotech, where I am learning about cryptography and software development practices.

 ### Features
 - **Encryption and Decryption**: Easily encrypt messages by shifting letters forward or decrypt them by shifting letters backward.
 - **User-Friendly Interface**: Interactive command-line interface that prompts users for input.